satishgunjal/satishgunjal.github.io/_posts/ml_intro_and_learning_plan/2020-05-01-Machine_Learning_Introduction_And_Learning_Plan.md

 * Step3: Test the algorithm with some test datasets.
 * Step4: Use open source library like scikit-learn to test same algorithm

-Since scikit-learn library has all the machine learning algorithms implemented it is very tempting to just start using it.
+Since scikit-learn library has all the machine learning algorithms implemented, it is very tempting to just start using it.
 But if you are beginner, I would recommond you to follow above plan so that you will learn inner workings of every algorithm and it will make huge difference in long run.

+In all my tutorials I am going to use some mathematical models and python code to test the algorithms.
+You don't need to be professional programmer.
+If you have any kind of programming experience then you should be able to understand the examples.

+During this course you will learn many new concept and use many new libraries likes panda, numpy etc. I will try to explain everything in detail in my tutorials.

 Without further ado lets start with it...